 In JWST high-contrast imaging (HCI), the term "contrast" means the companion-to-host flux ratio.

-Climit(s) is a function of many interrelated factors, and therefore it is a challenge to estimate.
+Climit(s) is a function of many interrelated factors, and is, therefore, a challenge to estimate.
 In particular, Climit(s) depends on the instrumental configuration, the observing strategy, and the post-processing calibrations and processes.
 Climit(s) is especially sensitive to the step where a scaled, reference PSF is subtracted from a science image.
 PSF subtraction is relied upon to extend the grasp of the investigation deep into the systematic noise.
 (See Soummer et al., 2012) .
 In the absence of data, it is hard to say how well PSF subtraction will perform for JWST.
-See treatment here to read how we simulate PSF subtraction for now.

 To be valid, the feasibility test Cflux > Climit(s) assumes that the planned observation has the same technical and procedural factors that produced the calibration of Climit(s).

-To gain a better understanding of Climit(s), we must look more closely at the term "contrast" (C).
+To gain a better understanding of Climit(s), look more closely at the term "contrast" (C).
 Although C been widely adopted as a metric of HCI performance, its meaning is sometimes ambiguous in the context where it appears.
-Therefore, we must disambiguate the various possible meanings of "contrast," as follows.
+Therefore, the various possible meanings of "contrast" are disambiguated as follows:

 - Cflux is the term for the companion-to-host flux ratio.
 Cflux is a property of nature, independent of any instrumental or observational details or considerations.